jonnonz1/nz-statute-book/acts/public/2000/international-crimes-and-international-criminal-court-act-2000.md

 (2) The person—
   (a) is not entitled to bail as of right; and
   (b) may not go at large without bail.
-(3) If the District Court remands the person on bail, the District Court may impose any conditions of bail that the District Court thinks fit in addition to any conditions that the District Court may impose under section 31(1) to (3) of the Bail Act 2000 (as applied by section 49 of that Act).
+(3) If the District Court remands the person on bail, the District Court may impose any conditions of bail that the District Court thinks fit in addition to any conditions that the District Court may impose under section 30(1), (2), and (4) of the Bail Act 2000.
 (4) Without limiting the other factors that may be taken into account in making a decision to grant bail, the District Court must have regard to the following:
   (a) the gravity of the alleged crimes:
   (b) whether there are urgent and exceptional circumstances that favour the grant of bail; and